 Landscape with Olive Trees

-Landscape with Olive Trees is a web application designed for PC/laptop only and does not function on mobile/tablet.
+Landscape with Olive Trees is an interactive web application designed for desktop web browsers and does not function on mobile/tablet.
+If accessing from a PC/laptop, click on the image above to view the work.
 Google Chrome is recommended.

 Landscape with Olive Trees is an interactive landscape painting.